 A gaffer is a master glassblower, and the name of the historic district in Crystal City is very suitingly called the Gaffer District.
 In the cozy district you find shops, galleries and restaurants in an incredibly charming small town setting.

 C. New York City – Rounding off the road trip from San Francisco

 - Driving distance: 249 miles (401 km)

-Brooklyn Bridge has become another symbol for NYC.
-Put on your favourite walking shoes and walk over the bridge from Manhattan to Brooklyn.
-From the bridge you can get a good look at the Manhattan skyline.
+Brooklyn Bridge has become a symbol for NYC.
+Put on your favorite walking shoes and walk over the bridge from Manhattan to Brooklyn.
+From the bridge you get a good look at the Manhattan skyline.

-If you need a break to unwind from the hectic city life there’s no better place to go than to Central Park.
-Here you can find a good spot to recharge.
+And if you need a break to unwind from the hectic city life there’s no better place to go than to Central Park.
+In Central Park you easily find a good spot to recharge.

 San Francisco to New York drive FAQ

 Below you find the answers to some frequently asked questions about the road trip from San Francisco to New York.

 The road trip from San Francisco to New York is a major drive across a continent, from one great ocean to another.
 Total estimated driving time is 59 h and the driving distance is at 3382 miles (5443 km).
 All things considered, a month or even more time is preferable.
 If you have a month then you will drive about two hours a day on average.

 If you only have three weeks you will have to drive about 3 h a day.
 It’s doable but means less time to explore everything along the way.
 Therefore a month is recommended for the drive itinerary from San Francisco to New York.
 However, it’s definitely possible with shorter time if you’re fine with driving a lot in a short time window.